hugow0528/hugow0528/README.md

 ## A Passionate Developer Building Smarter Tools for Brighter Minds

-A self-motivated programmer with a passion for creating accessible, high-quality digital solutions.
+A self-motivated programmer and certified Gemini AI educator with a passion for creating accessible, high-quality digital solutions.
 I transform complex problems into clean, user-friendly tools.

 ---